-- 1. APAC Safety Essentials: The fundamental safety principles associated with high risk tasks or key safety management processes at the Airport.
+- 1. APAC Safety Essentials: The fundamental safety principles associated with high-risk tasks or key safety management processes at the Airport.
 The APAC Safety Essentials act as "Golden Rules" and are non-negotiable.
-Breaches of any of the eight APAC Safety Essentials will result in the responsible party being subject to the APAC Safety Essentials Breach Program. - 2.
+Breaches of any of the eight APAC Safety Essentials can result in further discussions around safe practices and working to acceptable safety expectations. - 2.
 APAC Minimum Public Safety Requirements: Safety requirements implemented by Melbourne Airport that are to be applied wherever there is potential for interaction with the public (e.g. Embarking Passengers and Disembarking Passengers). - 3.
 APAC Safety Focus: the safety protocols that are to be applied to ensure the effective separation of people and Airside vehicles at the Airport.